Devolution offers exciting opportunities

 What does devolution mean for us?

-Devolution is about recognising that local leaders know their areas best and sets out how devolution would provide new powers and money to invest in the things that are important to our residents, communities, and businesses.
+Devolution is about recognising that local leaders know their area best and will provide new powers and money to invest in the things that are important to our residents, communities, and businesses.

-Devolution could offer us many opportunities, and it has to be right for our area, the people living and working here, our communities, and our businesses.
-We will create opportunities for you to give us your views about devolution and what is important to you.
+Devolution will provide many opportunities, but they have to be right for our area, the people living and working here.
+We will create opportunities for you to share your views about devolution and what is important to you as the programme progresses.

 Frequently asked questions